Jaws 2: Development and writing

 Hancock began to feel the pressure of directing his first epic adventure film "with only three film credits, and all small-scale dramas".
 The producers were unhappy with his material, and on a Saturday evening in June 1977, after a meeting with the producers and Universal executives, the director was fired.
-He and his wife left for Rome and production was shut down for a few weeks.
+He and his wife Dorothy Tristan left for Rome and production was shut down for a few weeks.
 The couple had been involved in the film for eighteen months.
 Hancock blamed his departure on the mechanical shark, telling a newspaper that it still could not swim or bite after a year and a half: "You get a couple of shots, and [the shark] breaks."
 Echoing the first film's production, Carl Gottlieb was enlisted to further revise the script, adding humor and reducing some of the violence.
 Gottlieb wrote on location at Fort Walton Beach, Florida.
 It cost the producers more money to hire Gottlieb to do the rewrite than it would have if they had hired him in the first place.

 At this point, Spielberg considered returning to direct the sequel.
 Over the Bicentennial weekend in 1976, Spielberg had hammered out a screenplay based on Quint's Indianapolis speech.
 Because of his contract for Close Encounters of the Third Kind, however, Spielberg would not be able to work on the film for a further year and the producers could not wait for him to be free.
 Production designer Joe Alves (who would direct Jaws 3-D) and Verna Fields (who had been promoted to vice-president at Universal after her acclaimed editing on the first film) proposed that they co-direct it.
 The request was declined by the Directors Guild of America, partly because they would not allow a DGA member to be replaced by someone who was not one of its members, and partly because they, in the wake of events on the set of The Outlaw Josey Wales, had instituted a ban on any cast or crew members taking over as director during a film's production.
 The reins were eventually handed to Jeannot Szwarc, best known for the film Bug and whom Alves knew from working on the TV series Night Gallery.
-Szwarc recommenced production by filming the complicated water skier scene, giving Gottlieb some time to complete the script.
-He reinstated the character of Deputy Hendricks, played by Jeffrey Kramer, who had been missing from the earlier script.
+Szwarc recommenced production by filming the complicated water skiing scene, giving Gottlieb some time to complete the script.
+He reinstated the character of Deputy Jeff Hendricks, played by Jeffrey Kramer, who had been missing from the earlier script.
 Many of the teenagers were sacked, with the remaining roles developed.